-Prior to survey operations being conducted, the Fisheries Communication Team and the FLOs have developed and distributed Survey Awareness Flyers to the recreational and commercial fishing fleets.
-They have also briefed the Survey Team during survey vessel mobilization to promote awareness of the local recreational and commercial fisheries.
-This practice will be continued for ongoing & future survey operations.
+Prior to survey operations being conducted, the Fisheries Communication Team and the FLOs will continue to develop and distribute Survey Awareness Flyers to the recreational and commercial fishing fleets.
+They will also continue briefing the Survey Team during survey vessel mobilization to promote awareness of the local recreational and commercial fisheries.
+This practice will be continued for future survey operations (e.g., unexploded ordinance surveys).

-During survey operations, survey vessels will monitor VHF channels 16 and 13 for bridge-to-bridge communications with fishing vessels operating in the Lease.
-The FLOs will interact daily with the survey vessel(s) to provide fisheries updates and receive feedback from the survey team.
+During survey operations, survey vessels will monitor VHF channels 16 and 13 for bridge-to-bridge communications with fishing vessels operating in the survey area.
+The FLOs interact daily with the survey vessel(s) to provide fisheries updates and receive feedback from the survey team.

-The FLOs will provide the survey team with the following:
+The FLOs provide the survey team with the following: